bbalganjjm/natural_js/docs/v2/form.md

 # Input and accessibility

-Input parses the entered string when a parser exists, then checks the parsed candidate with the HTML Constraint Validation API and declared rules.
+For a scalar field with a parser, Form parses the entered string, then checks the raw candidate against native constraints and declared rules.
+Grouped radio and checkbox fields use their shared selected-value and `required` check.
 Candidates from all drafts of one row are combined before cross-field checks such as `equalTo`.
 Valid candidates enter `Rows`; an invalid or unparseable input remains visible as a row-keyed draft and cannot change its stored raw field.
 An edit through the same Form rechecks drafts immediately, so an `equalTo` draft can enter `Rows` after its peer changes.
 After an external `Rows.set`, call `validate()` before saving to recheck and commit any newly valid draft.[^form]

-Visible and local fields use the actual control validity, including user-entered `minlength` and `maxlength`.
-Hidden row drafts use their entered text in a detached control, including equivalent text-length checks before application parsing, without rebinding or changing the visible Form.
-Untouched stored values have the same native text-length result whether visible or hidden.
-Built-in `required` fails for an unchecked checkbox; a caller-supplied `required` rule still controls its own result.
+Visible and local non-group controls use their actual validity, including user-entered `minlength` and `maxlength`.
+Hidden row drafts of those controls use a detached control and equivalent text-length checks without rebinding or changing the visible Form.
+Untouched stored text values have the same native text-length result whether visible or hidden.
+Native `required` on a radio or repeated checkbox field requires at least one matching choice; its shared error marks every group member.
+Built-in `required` fails for an unchecked single checkbox; a caller-supplied `required` rule still controls its own result.
 A local file field validates and reads the first selected filename, while application code takes the `File` or `FormData` for upload.[^form][^rules]

 Formatting changes only the displayed text.
 Focus restores the stored raw value, and blur formats again when no invalid draft remains.
 When keyboard or programmatic focus starts at the beginning of a formatted control, Form selects its raw text for replacement; pointer focus keeps the clicked caret.
 Formatter fallback rules can display text for a stored `null` without changing that raw value.
 Call `validate()` before saving and use `Rows.changes()` for the raw save payload.[^form][^formats]

-A matched error region keeps its authored `id` or receives a document-unique one and `aria-live="polite"`; the field gets that ID in `aria-describedby`.
+A matched error region keeps its authored `id` or receives a document-unique one and `aria-live="polite"`; every control in a field group gets that ID in `aria-describedby`.
 Failed validation sets `aria-invalid="true"` and writes text to the region.
 Disposal restores the prior attributes/text.
 Use an authored wrapping `<label>` or another valid HTML label association.[^form]

 # 1.x migration notes